-Human Factors and Touch-Performance Evaluation Methodology and Standardization
+Human Factors and Touch-Performance Evaluation Methodology and Standardization devices.

-Touch-screen technology is now being widely used in almost all applications of displays; this has introduced us to many new touch devices.
 There are more than 10 touch technologies, more than 100 touch manufacturers, and many thousands of touch products.
 Accordingly, touch-performance evaluation and standardization has become much more important.
 Papers are solicited in all aspects of novel evaluation and/or standardization methodology of touch performance and characteristics.
 Aspects can be considered at the level of the touch panel, the touch module (panel plus controller), and/or finished products that use touch (mobile phones, tablets, notebook PCs, AiOs, IWBs, etc.).
 The evaluation methodology can include evaluation criteria, measurement systems, specifications such as accuracy, response, sensitivity, and internal/external noise immunity, new evaluation methodology for matching actual touch performance, and technology to standardize or quantify the evaluation and measurement methods used by each manufacturer.
 Methodology of subtle optical characteristics particularly found frequently in touch systems are encouraged.
 Papers in this session should also explore touch systems from the human perspective; for example, how human factors drive touch-screen specifications, appropriate gestures for different form factors, and user studies in an application context.